PAS 128 Survey

-This last category include those who are digging holes in the ground, who are daily faced with minute by minute uncertainties on whether the next draw of the digger bucket, or saw cut, will slice through a cable, taking out the electric supply to the area and potentially seriously injuring a member of staff.
+This last category include those who are digging holes in the ground.
+Those who are daily faced with minute by minute uncertainties on whether the next draw of the digger bucket, or saw cut, will slice through a cable.
+This takes out the electric supply to the area and could seriously injure a member of staff.
 So, will PAS 128 help them?

 CECA Scotland have recently published two reports on service strikes in the construction industry and there are two clear messages which come from the case study including: -

-- The risk potential of a strike is much higher from very near surface utilities buried within the blacktop, often in concrete surround.
+The risk potential of a strike is much higher from very near surface utilities buried within the blacktop.
+This is often in concrete surround.

-With regard to the second point, the output of a PAS 128 survey will include a CAD plot of the results of all the utilities within the survey area.
-These can then be used to print a combined plot of all the services, each colour coded with depths and quality levels shown.
-At SUMO, these plots can be large scale making them easier to read and can also be laminated to make them waterproof.
+The output of a PAS 128 survey will include a CAD plot of the results of all the utilities within the survey area.
+These can then be used to print a combined plot of all the services.
+Each colour coded with depths and quality levels shown.
+At SUMO, these plots can be large scale.
+This makes them easier to read and when laminated are waterproof.
 We can also train the ganger in understanding a PAS 128 compliant drawing.

-It is therefore vitally important that you understand its content, purpose and the potential implications (financial and otherwise) of specifying its use, if you are to get the most out of a PAS 128 compliant utility survey.
+It is vitally important that you understand its content, purpose and the potential implications (financial and otherwise) of specifying its use.
+This ensures you are to get the most out of a PAS 128 compliant utility survey.

 PAS 128 – 3 years on, is anyone any the wiser?